Defining The “Main Thing” By R. Scott Rodin

 Having built a great career with significant accomplishments, Paul equates everything he has done to a pile of cow dung, all because of this one thing that he tells us he has found.
 Has Paul gone mad?

-It’s likely all of us have sympathy for Martha, feeling like at times we have been left alone to do the work God calls us to carry out.
+All of us likely have sympathy for Martha, feeling like, at times, we have been left alone to do the work God calls us to carry out.
 Mary sits at Jesus’s feet and listens to him while her sister runs around getting things done, producing results.
-Is this really a commendable choice?
+Is this a commendable choice?
 After all, if we all chose to be Mary, nothing would get done!
 And what of Paul?
-Is it right to treat with disdain a lifetime of hard work, education, responsible labor, achievements, accomplishments, and productivity?
+Is treating with disdain a lifetime of hard work, education, responsible labor, achievements, accomplishments, and productivity right?
 Isn’t that unnecessarily extreme?

 That One Thing

 This radical teaching found in both Luke and Philippians reflects the power of the temptation in our lives to compromise when it comes to this one thing that is needed.
-Everything in our life, everything, flows from this one thing, this first thing, this all-important and all-encompassing thing.
-Knowing Jesus Christ as our Lord will be, in the end, all that really matters in life and leadership.
+Everything in our life flows from this one thing, this first thing, this all-important and all-encompassing thing.
+In the end, knowing Jesus Christ as our Lord will be all that really matters in life and leadership.
 Everything else we think, say, and do will reflect the level of this knowledge.

 Therefore, knowing must have our first, primary, and unequivocal allegiance.
-Jesus tells us that if we will seek him and his kingdom above all else, all the other things that would otherwise distract us will be taken care of.
+Jesus tells us that if we seek him and his kingdom above all else, all the other things that would otherwise distract us will be taken care of.
 That is not an excuse to become complacent, settle for shoddy work, or pull back from the vision God has laid on our hearts.
-It is, instead, an invitation to re-engage in our work as leaders knowing that with God all things are possible.
-It will call us to a higher standard of excellence in our work and a greater passion in our calling, all because we trust that God can do all things in us and through us if we will be steward leaders fully surrendered to him.
+It is, instead, an invitation to re-engage in our work as leaders, knowing that with God, all things are possible.
+It will call us to a higher standard of excellence in our work and a more extraordinary passion in our calling, all because we trust that God can do all things through us if we are steward leaders fully surrendered to him.